programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 As mentioned in the introduction to this tutorial, all Plotly Express figures are actually Graph Objects 'under the hood'.
 This means that, when you create a figure using `plotly.px`, you are creating an instance of a Graph Object.

-This becomes evident if we call the `type` function on the `fig` variable which we created for Figure 7 above:
+This becomes evident if we call the `type` function on the `fig` variable:

 ```python
 # Output the figure's 'type'